matrochanowski/playing-cards-machine-vision/README.md

 # Playing Card Recognition with constructive approach using two CNNs

 ## Problem Description
-The goal of this project was to develop a model capable of recognizing playing cards in images without using any pre-existing models e.g. YOLO.
+The goal of this project was to develop a model capable of recognizing playing cards in images without using any pre-existing models, e.g. YOLO.
 A key challenge was accurately identifying partially obscured cards or cards viewed from varying angles, reflecting how cards are typically held during social games.

 ## Dataset Preparation
 The dataset consists of **22,000 images**, each annotated with: